Clay’s Relapsed Refractory Multiple Myeloma Story

 They gave me a mild sedative.
 It’s like they take a drill and go into your lower back region.
 You can hear the drill, so that’s crazy.
 I don’t remember going back to my room after that, so they must’ve given me something to take the edge off.

-Processing the cancer diagnosis
+Processing the multiple myeloma diagnosis

-I was in the hospital for about five days.
+I was in the hospital for about 5 days.
 Once I got out of the hospital and really realized I had cancer, I was focused on options.
 I was focused on what options I had and moving forward with those options.
 I’ve carried that attitude pretty much the whole time.

 I met my oncologist pretty quickly.
 At that point, things are just flying at you.
 I had a few extra people in the room with me to help ask questions and remember things for me.
 We all just took that approach.

-What was your first-line treatment
+What was your first-line treatment for the multiple myeloma?

 The first step in my treatment was CyBorD.
-That was some chemo in a quick infusion, a shot of what’s called Velcade, oral chemo, and some oral steroids.
+That was some chemo in a quick infusion, a shot of what’s called Velcade, oral chemo and some oral steroids.